 Select Amazon Lightsail from the choice of Cloud VPS providers and a configuration panel will open.

-Enter an appropriate name for your Linode, and then choose a server plan and region from the dropdown selectors, before choosing whether or not you wish for Linode Backups to be enabled.
+Enter an appropriate name for your Lightsail server, and then choose a server plan and region from the dropdown selectors, before choosing whether or not you wish for Lightsail Backups to be enabled.
 Currently all Instances are provisioned with Ubuntu 16.04 LTS as the default OS.

 Click the Create Server button when you are happy with your configuration choices.

 Step 9.
 Copy your Server Credentials and keep them safe

 GridPane will display your Lightsail login details, this is the only time the password will ever be displayed, so be sure not to lose it and keep it secure.

 Step 10.
 Wait patiently while GridPane provisions your Lightsail

 GridPane will begin provisioning your instance.
 You will now be able to see your instance in the Active Servers list.